turboapps/docs/src/server/administration/hub.md

 All application repositories on Turbo Server are managed from the **Images** page of the Administration Site.

-For more information on adding application repositories to the Hub, see [Deploying to Turbo Server](/deploying/to-turbo-server/to-turbo-server)

 ### Managing Repositories

 ![Server admin edit repository](/images/admin-repos-edit.png)